FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 Enjoy your next adventure, wherever it takes you!

 Backdoor Survival Tip of the Day: This is an incredible tip and something I just learned myself.
 You know how your hair always looks better the second day after washing?
 Well, the next time you wash your hair, try using just a little dab of shampoo mixed with a dab of conditioner.
 That’s right.
 Mix the shampoo and conditioner together and use this concoction to wash your hair.
 Follow up with your normal conditioning.

 Oh.
 My.
 Gosh.
 You will not believe the difference.
 Your hair will be shiny and smooth and not a bit dry or frizzy.
 And did I say clean?
 Plus, less shampoo and suds means that your hair color (if you are so inclined) will not be washed down the drain as quickly.
 I am thrilled with the results and hope you are too.

 From the Bargain Bin: You know how I hate giving or receiving money as a gift.
 Try gift cards instead.
-Amazon has a great selection – perfect for that special father.

 Emergency Essentials is a great source of food for long term storage as well as supplies.
 Their monthly specials are especially good.
-Shown below are some of the June specials.

 Like this?
 You might also like: